react-native-camera/react-native-camera/README.md

 A camera viewport for React Native.
 This module is currently in the very early stages of development, currently supporting camera switching and basic image capture.

+Note: The capture feature is currently not working properly.
+Pull requests welcome.

 ## Getting started

 1. `npm install react-native-camera@latest --save`